John Glenn Columbus International Airport: Commercial terminal

+General aviation terminals

+The airport has two fixed-base operators, which offer fuel (both avgas and jet fuel), aircraft parking, conference rooms, crew lounges, snooze rooms, showers, courtesy transportation, and more.

 Ground transportation

 The airport is accessible directly by taking exit number nine on Interstate 670 to International Gateway.
 Alternatively, drivers can also get to the airport from the east via Hamilton Road, just south of Interstate 270, and enter at Sawyer Road or from the west via Stelzer Road.

 Connected to the terminal is a six-story parking garage that provides long-term and short-term parking.
 Lower cost satellite parking options, with continuous free shuttle service, can be found in the Blue, Red and Green parking lots along International Gateway.
 The Blue lot is the closest to the terminal and also offers some covered parking.
 The cost of parking a car in the blue lot is $9 per 24 hours.
 The Red Lot costs $7 per 24 hours and the green lost costs $5 per 24 hours to park.
 The Green lot is the furthest away from the terminal.
 Additionally, there is a free cell phone lot accessed from the outbound side of International Gateway.

-The Columbus Metropolitan Area's bus service, the Central Ohio Transit Authority (COTA), has two bus services between the airport and downtown Columbus.
-AirConnect, a service that began in 2016, stops at the arrival and departure levels every 30 minutes.
+The Columbus Metropolitan Area's bus service, the Central Ohio Transit Authority (COTA), has a bus service between the airport and downtown Columbus.
 COTA's 7 Mt.
 Vernon route is operated from downtown, with every other bus serving either the airport or Easton Transit Center.

 The GoBus Rural Inter-City Bus Service operates a thrice daily schedule to Athens, via Lancaster, Logan, and Nelsonville.

 Inbound taxi services operate through numerous taxi businesses in the Columbus area.
 A number of taxi services provide outbound transportation in the taxi lane.